 In addition to the cupcakes, I also setup a little station where people could decorate their own cookie shields using sugar cookies, frosting, and M&M’s®.
 Since we were dealing with toddlers, I decided to put the M&M’s in these awesome tubes I got from Pick Your Plum so that they could take them back to the snack area to decorate rather than rummaging through random bowls of M&M’s for their favorite color.
 Not only did it work for designing their shields, the littlest guests loved shaking the tubes, and the adults liked being able to take the M&M’s to go after the party.
 So I’d say that was a win.

 Last but definitely not least, I made Bucky Battle Boxes, custom lunch boxes I created to hold lunches for the kids that would help them in a battle with Bucky.
 Things like All-American trail mix (red, white, and blue), fruit “punch” power juice boxes, fruit and veggies, and a little protein.
 And the best part?
 I turned the top of the lunch boxes into a Captain America shield.
-Here’s the tutorial if you want to make these shield lunch boxes yourself.

 We ate lunch in the superhero snack zone, aka a fleece blanket made out of Marvel Avengers fabric, and enjoyed the warm weather, hence the diaper only kids.